 My name is Jean Leader and I live in Glasgow, Scotland, but through my lacemaking I have friends all over the world.
 Although lace has been an integral part of my life for over thirty years, I still remember how I got started.
 I had always been interested in textiles — knitting, crochet, embroidery, sewing and, later, weaving and spinning — so I was intrigued when I came across a book about bobbin lacemaking one day and decided to try that too.
 It took me a while to find bobbins and suitable threads (no internet back then) but once I had them I took to bobbin lace like a duck to water and have never looked back.

 I make lace, of course, but also design, teach and write books (and an iPhone app) on the subject.
-I have also served on the committees of national and international lace organizations — I have been chairman of The Lace Guild and am currently vice-president of the International Organization of Lace (I.O.L.I.).
-In recognition of my work I received the Marsh Heritage Crafts Volunteer Award for 2015.
+I have also served on the committees of national and international lace organizations — I have been chairman of The Lace Guild and president of the International Organization of Lace (I.O.L.I.).
+In recognition of my work for lace and lacemaking I received the Marsh Heritage Crafts Volunteer Award for 2015.